ericyangxf/Chat-Room/README.md

-#Chat-Room
+# Chat-Room
 A simple chat room system (includes client and server) using TCP connection in C language.

 # Description
-The client program can connect with server program.
+The client program can connect with the server program.
 There are multiple chat rooms on the server.
-If there are two or more client in the same chatroom, they can send message each other.
+If there are two or more clients in the same chat room, they can send messages to each other.

 The server can verify the identity of each client with username and password.

 # Usage
 The server has two config files:<br />
-pass-word.txt store user information with "&lt;username> &lt;password>" format in each line.<br />
+`pass-word.txt` stores user information with "&lt;username> &lt;password>" format in each line.<br />
-rooms.txt store chatroom information with "&lt;room name>" format in each line.
+`rooms.txt` stores chatroom information with "&lt;room name>" format in each line.

 To run the Server program, please type "./Server <port number>"<br />
 For example: "./server 17071" will start the server program on port 17071